NVIDIA/Megatron-LM/examples/data-processing/docs/merge_shards.md

 Note:

-- If your folder has too many smaller sized file the script may fail.
+- If your folder has too many smaller sized file the script may fail due to long length of bash arguments.
+- merge shard can only merge.
+It cannot split.
+If your folder has a larger file than `--shard-size` it'll raise an argument.